And don't miss this week's Chronicles of William Bazillion! William Sicilian. Yes. William Sicilian.

 At this point in the storied history of manga in English, there are some titles--mostly from Viz and Dark Horse--that have been around long enough that everyone takes them for granted and forgets that they're awesome.
 This is wrong, and it's time the Overlooked Manga Festival put a stop to it.

 Makoto Kobayashi is one of my favorite manga artists, in part because his work doesn't look much like manga.
 He draws funny: big rubbery faces, goofy expressions, extreme (but meticulously observed) body language.
 And he can draw the hell out of anything.
 Since the dawn of time, Dark Horse has been publishing, in various formats and venues, two great Kobayashi comics that don't get nearly enough attention: Club 9, about an irresistable big-boned farmgirl who moves to Tokyo and becomes a bar hostess, and this manga, which is about cats.

 What's Michael? doesn't have much of a continuing storyline, just a set of running gags, so you can start reading at any volume.
 Each chapter is a short, self-contained vignette, usually a breezy six pages long.
 Very roughly, it's the story of Michael, a typical orange tabby cat, and his typical middle-class family.
 But Kobayashi frequently breaks from even this vague premise, giving Michael different owners, transporting the cast to more exotic settings (a cop show, a samurai drama, a running parody of "The Fugitive" featuring a veterinarian on the run), writing himself into the story (something he also does in Club 9, where he frequently pops up as a lecherous bar patron), or envisioning a world of anthropomorphic cats and dogs.

-is about the relationship between people and their pets.
+At its heart, What's Michael? is about the relationship between people and their pets.
 It's a pretty strange relationship, when you think about it, and Kobayashi is good at capturing the absurdity of the way we deal with the animals we let into our lives and homes.
 Which, I guess, is basically a fancy way of saying that it's kind of like if "Garfield" was good.

 And, frankly, a lot of the comic is clearly just an excuse for Kobayashi to draw stuff he really enjoys drawing.
 Many chapters are purely visual, giving us perfectly-drawn, perfectly-paced snippets of cat behavior, human foibles, or (a recurring favorite) cats dancing.
 Kobayashi loves to draw cats dancing.